stephenmcd/gnotty/README.rst

       -k, --kill            Shuts down a previously started daemon -F FILE_PATH, --pid-file=FILE_PATH
-                            path to write PID file to when in daemon mode -f FILE_PATH, --conf-file=FILE_PATH
+                            path to write PID file to when in daemon mode -l INFO|DEBUG, --log-level=INFO|DEBUG
+                            Log level to use.
+DEBUG will spew out all IRC data.
+                            [default: INFO]
+      -f FILE_PATH, --conf-file=FILE_PATH
                             path to a Python config file to load options from